(Last Update: 04/22/2025)

 PROS:

-- COST-EFFECTIVE: Generally more affordable, offering a range of price points.
+- COST-EFFECTIVE: Generally more affordable.

 - DURABILITY: Often have a longer lifespan, with materials like memory foam retaining their shape for years.